 While I harvest sage, my husband Jason hunts for interesting rocks and gems, which are also located in the desert.
 The only people out there for miles and miles, the peace and silence is astounding.
 There are no birds save maybe one, wisely on it's way to somewhere else.

 When I first went to the desert I was not looking forward to it at all.
 I thought it would be horrid, that I would abhor the dryness and lack of foliage and life.
 What I encountered was a feeling of great peace and calm, where the very land itself seemed to breathe of stories from times long ago, and the earth welcomed our footsteps upon her as a wise old friend, ready for a kindly visit.
 It was shocking to me that a place so devoid of the usual indications of nature and life could be so alive.
+I love this one of Isabella wandering in the desert.
+She loves rockhounding as much as Jason and is a really good sport about the intense heat, braving the sun to look for her treasures.

 (-: